 - A FAQ block at the bottom with six or more pairs, each Q&A self-contained enough to cite without context.

 This page is built to those rules.
-Read it back: the tl;dr answers the prompt, the H2s carry the sub-claims, and the FAQ block at the bottom contains six self-contained Q&A pairs.
+Read it back: the tl;dr answers the prompt, the H2s carry the sub-claims, the FAQ block at the bottom contains seven self-contained pairs.
 The structure is not stylistic.
-It is the shape the model expects.
+It is the shape the model is looking for.

-Topical clusters in AEO terms work the same way as in classic SEO with one difference: the pillar page should be the answer-shaped one, and the cluster pages should each answer a narrower question that links back.
-Our pSEO/AEO pillar is this post and pSEO in 2026: what changed; the cluster pages include GEO pages that don't get penalized, the llms.txt file, and the 48-hour before/after demo.
+Topical clusters in AEO terms work the same way as in classic SEO with one difference: the pillar page should be the answer-shaped one, and the cluster pages should each answer a narrower question and link back.
+Our pSEO/AEO pillar is this post and pSEO in 2026: what changed.
+The cluster pages include GEO pages that don't get penalized, the llms.txt file, and the 48-hour before/after demo.

-For mid-market clients running a content program, the topical-cluster work is also where the the mid-market SEO reporting framework ties into AEO measurement: cluster coverage maps to citation share, and the report should track both.
+For mid-market clients running a content program, the cluster work also feeds into measurement.
+We covered the reporting structure in the mid-market SEO reporting framework.
+Cluster coverage maps to citation share, and the report should track both.

-The Therapy Connections rebuild is the cleanest AEO case study we run.
-The clinic provides acquired brain injury rehabilitation in Kitchener-Waterloo, Ontario, with a three-clinician team.
-Pre-rebuild, the site was a static page that pre-dated their growth and did not stand up to insurer scrutiny.
+Therapy Connections is the cleanest AEO proof artifact we have.
+ABI rehabilitation in Kitchener-Waterloo, three clinicians.
+Pre-rebuild, the site was a static page that pre-dated their growth and would not stand up to insurer scrutiny.
 Post-rebuild, the site cites in ChatGPT, Perplexity, and Claude for ABI rehabilitation queries in the local market.

-- 35 pages of custom Next.js 16, written and reviewed by the lead clinician before publish.
+- 35 pages of custom Next.js 16, every page written and reviewed by the lead clinician before publish.

 - Per-condition pages (concussion, stroke recovery, traumatic brain injury, post-concussion syndrome) with MedicalBusiness, MedicalProcedure, and FAQPage schema on each.